Professional Counselling Services

 Our counselling supports take a holistic and client-centered approach, meaning we recognize individuals as experts on their own lives and agents of their own change.
 In all sessions, we focus on helping clients build effective tools to better understand themselves and to achieve their own self-identified goals.
 We do not offer advice or tell clients what to do.

-If you would like assistance completing this form, please contact our office by calling 403-283-5580, or by contacting our Intake Team at firstname.lastname@example.org
+► If you prefer not to book online, we can help.
+Please contact us by calling 403-283-5580, or by contacting our Intake Team at firstname.lastname@example.org

 Counselling topics include (but are not limited to):